PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Ruin what?" asked Boltac as he loosened her bonds.
 "It's already wrecked.
 I mean seriously, have you looked around you?"

-Boltac helped Asarah to her feet and she threw her arms around him and kissed him.
+Boltac helped Asarah to her feet, and she threw her arms around him and kissed him.
 It was a kiss no money could buy, and a kiss that Boltac wouldn't have traded for anything in the world.

 "You can say whatever you want, Mr. Boltac, but you came back," she said, kissing him on the nose, "You gave up everything you had to save *me*.
 That how I *know*.
 And that's what makes you a hero."

 "A what?
-Hero, don't be silly.
-I'm not a hero, I'm just a guy trying to... to..."
+Hero?
+Don't be silly.
+I'm not a hero.
+I'm just a guy trying to... to..."
 Boltac realized that he wasn't quite sure who he was anymore, and he liked it that way.
 "Anyway, if you want a hero, you should talk to the kid.
 That's his department, after all.
-Oh my Gods, the kid!"
+Oh, my Gods, the kid!"

 Boltac tore himself from Asarah's arms and rushed to where  Relan was slumped against the wall.
 The Farm Boy still looked like hell, but now his eyes were open.
 "Did we win?" asked Relan.